bnarath/Mission_to_Mars/README.md

 **I have made this app responsive, using Bootstrap.
 The pictures above are when the app is in larger screens.
-In between two specific screen sizes, the app  would display the below quote.
+In between two specific screen sizes, the app  would display the quote displayed here.
 I will let you explore that yourself by playing around the screen sizes!!!**

  </p>